tinacms/tinacms-site/content/docs/nextjs/inline-editing.md

 The last step to enable inline editing is to create a way for the editor to _toggle editing states_.

-When your component is processed through `inlineJsonForm`, it recieves properties to facilitate this: `isEditing` and `setIsEditing`.
+When your component is processed through `inlineJsonForm`, it receives properties to facilitate this: `isEditing` and `setIsEditing`.
 You can create a button to handle toggling states and add it to your component.

 ```jsx
 /*